Spider19996/ha-tally-list/README.md

 - Service `tally_list.remove_drink` to remove a drink for a person.
 - Service `tally_list.adjust_count` to set a drink count to a specific value.
 - Counters cannot go below zero when removing drinks.
+- Manage a list of excluded persons from the integration options.

 ## Installation